 If you do not respond to any of these treatments, other therapies are sometimes given in specialist clinics.

-Treatment for eye problems
+Treatment for rosacea eye problems

 Eye symptoms, if they occur, are often mild and may not need any treatment.

 - If dryness of the eyes is a problem then regular use of artificial tears will help.
-See separate leaflet called Dry Eyes for more details.
+See the separate leaflet called Dry Eyes for more details.

 - If eyelid inflammation (blepharitis) is a problem then regular eyelid hygiene will help.
-See separate leaflet called Blepharitis for more details.
+See the separate leaflet called Blepharitis for more details.